gh-viewer/book/adding-desktop-support.md

 })
 ```

-This is essentially the same code a the one generated in `index.android.js` and `index.ios.js`, with the difference in the last line that we have to run the application by providing the DOM node to render it.
+This is essentially the same code a the one generated in `index.js`, with the difference in the last line that we have to run the application by providing the DOM node to render it.

 You may notice that we are loading the `AppRegistry` and other APIs from the `react-native` library.
 This is not a mistake, but on the contrary what allows us to create cross-platform components without having to think much about it.
 We will see later in this chapter how this is achieved.